JawadData/TextGeneration/README.md

 # Automated Text Generation

 Welcome to the **Automated Text Generation** project!
-This NLP model is designed to generate text using bigrams and probabilities, providing an efficient solution for various text generation tasks.
+This NLP model is designed to generate text using bigrams and probabilities.

 ---